33 Ways to Lose 3 Inches—Fast!

 SKIP THE BREAD AND ORDER AN APP

 When you go out to eat, avoid fattening freebies like bread and chips at all costs.
-If you're ravenous when you arrive, ask your server for a side salad, or a vegetable-based appetizer or side dish.
+If you're ravenous when you arrive, ask your server for a side salad, soup, or a vegetable-based appetizer or side dish.
 Grilled asparagus, sautéed spinach, marinated mushrooms, and hummus with crudites are all examples of smart picks.

 LIMIT YOUR SUGAR

 One of the fastest ways to burn belly fat is to cut back on the added sugar in your diet, especially from sugar-sweetened beverages.
 Numerous studies suggest that excess fructose—found abundantly in soda and packaged snacks—increases the accumulations of belly fat—especially in men.
 If you want to indulge in a soda, grab an occasional diet soda or, better yet, reach for one of these weight loss teas.
 And for the best weight loss results, limit yourself to 25 grams of added sugar a day.